yulonglim/tp/docs/UserGuide.md

 Format: `undo`

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
-* If a command executed results in an error message, nothing in the TeachBook will change, hence you do not have to undo.
+* If a command executed results in an error message, nothing in the TeachBook will change, hence you do not have to undo it.
 * Commands that do not cause any changes in data or display cannot be undone (e.g. `print`, `help`, etc.).
 </div>